Freemovers

 Participation Conditions

-- It is possible to travel with this grant once during bachelor’s, once during master’s and once during doctoral studies.
-If there is a lack of suitable applicants this grant can be offered repeatedly.
+- it is possible to travel with this grant once during bachelor’s, once during master’s and once during doctoral studies; if there is a lack of suitable applicants, this grant can be offered repeatedly

 Top ▲